harshvgangawane/SmartStock/README.md

-# Customer Churn Prediction System
+# SmartStock-An Inventory Management System

 ## Problem Statement
 Businesses often struggle with inventory management.
 Overstocking leads to tied-up capital and waste, while understocking leads to lost sales and unhappy customers.
 Manual methods or basic systems fail to account for real-time demand, pricing changes, seasonality, and other factors like weather or holidays.